Vulpes macrotis/velox—Kit or Swift Fox // Vulpes macrotis—Kit Fox // Vulpes velox—Swift Fox // Vulpes vulpes—Red Fox

 Dragoo et al. 1990; Harris 2003; Mercure et al. 1993; Tebedge 1988.

 There is considerable mystery as to where V. macrotis was during full glacial times.
 Though Conkling (1932:16) reported "desert Kit Fox (Vulpes)", there is no reason to assume that this actually applied at the species level to V. macrotis.
 Colbert (1950) did report this species from Ventana Cave; if the species identification is correct, this may be an indication of where it spent the late Wisconsin.
-All other sites in the region reporting V. macrotis are those with collections at UTEP.
+All other sites in the eastern portion of the region reporting V. macrotis are those with collections at UTEP.

 Jasso (2001) utilized a suite of measurements in an attempt to discriminate between the three species of Vulpes found in New Mexico and to try to apply her findings to fossil Vulpes.
 She found that measurements of V. velox were larger than those of V. macrotis except for three measurements having to do with the auditory bullae and total lengths of the tibia and fibula.
 However, though size differences generally were statistically significant, there is appreciable overlap.